Immune | April 9, 2017 | Author: Naturopath

 Both regular Manuka honey and medical-grade Manuka honey can be bought over the counter at your pharmacy.

-For topical application use medical-grade Manuka that is sterilised to be used as wound gel.
+For topical application, use only medical-grade Manuka that is sterilised.

 It is thought that the high antibacterial activity of Manuka honey may sooth your throat and ease the effects of your cold.

 For cold and flu symptoms, it is recommended to take one teaspoon of Manuka honey, 3-4 times per day.
 You can add it to tea or yoghurt, or have it straight.

 UMF (Unique Manuka Factor).
 A registered grading system from New Zealand recognised internationally and used by licensed users, identifying and measuring the antibacterial strength of Manuka.
 The higher the number, the higher the antibacterial potency.
 The grading ranges from UMF 5+ to UMF 20+.

 MGO™ Manuka Honey.
 Another rating system originating in New Zealand based on levels of methylglyoxal - a naturally occurring antibacterial compound in Manuka honey.
 Rating ranges from MGO 30+ to the highest grade, MGO 550+, representing the highest antibacterial activity (This rating system is only used by one company, Manuka Health New Zealand Ltd.).

 Place honey at room temperature in a cupboard away from heat and direct sunlight.
 You can put it in the fridge where it will crystallise over time.
 Crystallisation is a natural process and does not affect the quality of the honey.